earthai-tech/k-diagram/docs/source/user_guide/evaluation.rst

 reference arrays as input.
 It compares models based on standard deviation (radius) and correlation (angle).

-*(Note: Based on the provided signature with `...` for some arguments, this function's definition might be incomplete or it might act as a wrapper around other plotting logic.
-Its specific features beyond the core Taylor Diagram depend on its full implementation.)*

 **Mathematical Concept:**
 Utilizes the same core principles as the other Taylor diagram functions, mapping standard deviation (:math:`\sigma_p`) to the radial coordinate